CleoLeal/ChallengeTunts.Rocks/README.md

 This project was developed with the following technologies

-- Python
+- Python 3.11.7
-   - gspread
+   - gspread 6.0.0
-   - pandas
+   - pandas 2.1.0
-   - numpy
+   - numpy 1.25.2
-   - math
+   - math (the library is already in python)
+   - platform (the library is already in python)
+   - os (the library is already in python)
 - Git and Github
 - Visual Studio Code